Simplewealth Review 2023 – Pros & Cons

 Interestingly, they are not only open to Swiss residents.
 If you are a European citizen, you can also open an account.
 And if you are an American living in Switzerland, you can also open an account, which is excellent because most services refuse Americans because of complex regulations.

-So, let’s delve into detail about Simplewealth.
+So, we now delve into the details of Simplewealth.

 Investing strategy

-Let’s take a look at how Simplewealth will invest your money.
+We take a look at how Simplewealth will invest your money.

 Unfortunately, they are not very transparent about the ETFs they are using.
 I could not find this information on the website.
-This lack of information is funny (and sad) because they say that transparency is one of the central values on their about page.
+This lack of information is funny (and sad) because they say that transparency is one of the central values on their About page.

 I have started the registration process to get more information.
 The process asks the usual questions about your savings goal and investing capacity.
 From this, they will then derive your risk capacity and portfolio.